Krowemoh/node-pick-universe/README.md

 > npm install pick-universe
 ```

 This addon requires libffi to be installed.
-On Ubuntu this will be in libffi-dev, on Redhat this will be libffi-devel.
+On Ubuntu this will be libffi-dev, on Redhat this will be libffi-devel.

 ## Quick Example